terra-money/enterprise-contracts/README.md

 ### Contract Deployment

+Contracts have deployment scripts that make it easier to publish them to various networks.

+#### Yarn + Terrariums setup

 This assumes that you already have Yarn installed (https://yarnpkg.com/).

 Once you clone the repository, you can do the following;